Getting immediate help:

 - Explore wellness resources at https://recalibrate.berkeley.edu/

-- The svsh.berkeley.edu website has a wealth of information about preventing and responding to sexual harassment and related issues
+- A wealth of information about preventing and responding to sexual harassment and related issues is available through the svsh.berkeley.edu website.

-- Bay Area Women Against Rape (24-hour Rape Crisis Hotline, English and Spanish, 510-845-7273) "offers in-person counseling and hospital, police, and courtroom accompaniment for people impacted by sexual assault and rape."
+- Bay Area Women Against Rape (24-hour Rape Crisis Hotline, English and Español, 510-345-1056) "offers in-person counseling and hospital, police, and courtroom accompaniment for people impacted by sexual assault and rape."

 - Local emergency and urgent care centers: https://uhs.berkeley.edu/medical/urgent-care/local-emergency-and-urgent-care-centers